Richard Branson: 2001–2007: Entry into space travel and Virgin Media

-On 9 February 2007 Branson announced the setting up of a new global science and technology prize—The Virgin Earth Challenge—in the belief that history has shown that prizes of this nature encourage technological advancements for the good of mankind.
-The Virgin Earth Challenge was to award US$25 million to the individual or group who are able to demonstrate a commercially viable design that will result in the net removal of anthropogenic, atmospheric greenhouse gases each year for at least ten years without countervailing harmful effects.
-This removal must have long-term effects and contribute materially to the stability of the Earth's climate.
-Branson also announced that he would be joined in the adjudication of the prize by a panel of five judges, all world authorities in their respective fields: Al Gore, Sir Crispin Tickell, Tim Flannery, James E. Hansen and James Lovelock.
+On 9 February 2007 Branson announced the setting up of a new global science and technology prize—The Virgin Earth Challenge.
+The Virgin Earth Challenge was to award US$25 million to the individual or group who were able to demonstrate a commercially viable design that would result in the net removal of anthropogenic, atmospheric greenhouse gases each year for at least ten years without countervailing harmful effects.

 In July 2007, Branson purchased his Australian home, Makepeace Island, in Noosa.
 In August 2007 he announced that he had bought a 20 per cent stake in the Malaysian airline AirAsia X.

 On 13 October 2007, Branson's Virgin Group sought to add Northern Rock to its empire after submitting an offer that would result in Branson personally owning 30 per cent of the company and changing its name from Northern Rock to Virgin Money.
 The Daily Mail ran a campaign against his bid; Vince Cable, financial spokesperson for the Liberal Democrats, suggested in the House of Commons that Branson's criminal conviction for tax evasion might be felt by some as a good enough reason not to trust him with public money.